 Port was created in Portugal as a way to preserve the country’s red wines during their long, hot journey down the river from the vineyards in the Douro Valley to the town of Porto, where they are stored in warehouses and then shipped around the world.

 The main takeaway for using port in cocktails is that one bottle can do the job of several ingredients.
-It can add sweetness, replace vermouth, add multilayered flavor to drinks and temper the alcohol content of high-proof sips.
+It can add sweetness, replace vermouth, add multilayered flavor and temper the alcohol content of high-proof drinks.
 Talk about a multitasker.

 Finish that bottle by mixing one (or all) of these three cocktails.